On the Couch with Chrissie Parrott

 When friends come to town, what attraction would you take then to, and why?

 I always want to show them the coastline.
 We are so blessed here in WA with stunning beaches and there is nothing like watching the myriad colours of sunset as the sun slips into the sea.

 Stigmata by Helene Cixous – this French feminist’s brilliant words are my constant companion.
 The Pigeon by Patrick Suskind.

 What are you currently listening to?

-The new score written by the New Zealander Eden Mulholland which will accompany In Lore Act II – my latest dance work for Co3 Australia’s WA Dance Maker’s Project.
+The new score written by the New Zealander Eden Mulholland which will accompany In Lore Act II – my latest dance work for Co3 Contemporary Dance’s WA Dance Maker’s Project.
 It weaves haunting cello, voice, spoken word and vast open granular space, an ideal filmic-style score for this new dance work.

 Cool misty mornings and fresh country air, a long view from an elevated vista looking out toward the horizon, eating King Prawns and fresh fruits and sipping cold bubbly with my family and friends.